EPFLiGHT/cumulator/README.rst

     src/
     ├── cumulator
         ├── base.py            <- implementation of the Cumulator class
         ├── prediction_feature <- implementation of the prediction feature
-        └── bonus.py           <- Impact Statement Protocol
+        ├── web_app            <- implementation of web app for the prediction feature └── bonus.py           <- Impact Statement Protocol

 Cite